kovasap/market_trading_game/design.md

 1. The total point number of resources you take in a trade must be less than or equal to the total point number of resources you give.
-1. If **zero** of a resource is in the market, its value is its existing value plus one.
-This applied when giving the first resource to the market and taking the last resource.
-This is kinda too confusing, maybe should be removed.
 1. A resource can only ever have up to **four** copies in the market.
 If there exist four copies, the market is **flooded** and cannot accept any more.

-### 3. Build or Forage
+### 3. Build

-Choose to EITHER:

-**Build** an improvement from the laid out set, replacing the improvements that you take.
+**Build** a single improvement from the laid out set if you can afford it, replacing the improvements that you take.
 Then take any "On Build" actions on your existing improvements (but not the one you just built).

+### 4. Trade and/or improve again

+If desired.
+You can use any new improvements to improve here.

+### 5. Forage

 **Forage** by placing two of any T1 resource on the same tile.
 The resources must correspond to the tile: